-During this 10-day, weekend only, guide training course you will get hands on training on several rivers in Washington.
-The rivers we may use for training include the Wenatchee, Sauk, Green and Skykomish.
+During this 4-day, weekend only, guide training course you will get hands on training on the Wenatchee River located near Leavenworth

 Course Length: 4 days, 8am-6pm

-This week-long river guide training course takes place on the Wenatchee river near Leavenworth.
+This Monday through Thursday river guide training course takes place on the Wenatchee River near Leavenworth

 You Will Learn About